patx/pickledb/README.md

 ```

 ### ***Async For Web Frameworks***
-For frameworks like FastAPI, Starlette, or MicroPie, use async wrappers to handle requests without blocking the server:
+For frameworks like FastAPI, Starlette, or MicroPie, use `AsyncPickleDB` to handle requests without blocking the server:

 ```python
 from uuid import uuid4